kubeshark/docs/src/pages/en/encrypted_traffic.md

 ## Displaying Unencrypted Payloads

 **Kubeshark** can display the unencrypted payload in clear text by utilizing eBPF.
-It hooks into entry and exit points in specific functions within the [OpenSSL](https://www.openssl.org/) library and Go's [crypto/tls](https://pkg.go.dev/crypto/tls) package.
+It hooks into entry and exit points in specific functions within the [OpenSSL](https://www.openssl.org/) library, Go's [crypto/tls](https://pkg.go.dev/crypto/tls) package and Google's [BoringSSL](https://github.com/google/boringssl).
 If **Kubeshark** detects TLS termination via one of these libraries, the entire message is reassembled into a request-response pair, similar to HTTP, allowing you to view encrypted traffic in clear text.

 ![eBPF TLS](/ebpf_tls.png)